arditymeri/performance-measurement-and-optimization/performance-optimization.md

 level: 1
 ---

-# Nature of the problems
+# The Nature of Problems

 ---
 transition: fade-out
 level: 2
 ---

-# Algorithmic Optimization Problems
+# The Nature of Problems (1/3)

-Improve efficiency of algorithms
+Algorithmic Optimization Problems  - Improve efficiency of algorithms

 Profiling